 How to avoid hefty car repair bills this winter

-Many problems can be avoided or spotted early through regular maintenance.
+According to some automotive services, many problems can be avoided or spotted early through regular maintenance.
 Ensuring your car has its annual service and regularly carrying out basic checks allows drivers to address common faults which could lead to a breakdown.
 Some garages offer winter check deals which may save you money in the long run.

 There are some simple things you can do to make sure you and your car are prepared for winter.

 Battery issues are one of the biggest causes of breakdowns year-round, but especially in winter months.

 Batteries typically last around five years, but it is always worth checking how yours is functioning, as they are under extra pressure in the winter.
 Cold temperatures reduce the battery’s input, while at the same time extra demands are being made on it through added use of the heating, lights and wipers.